Sebastian-Jensen/A-Neural-Network-Approach-to-the-Environmental-Kuznets-Curve/README.md

 y_pred = model.predict(x_test, region, time_test)

 # x_test:     (-1,1) array of input data.
-# region:     Name identifying the region to be used for making predictions.
+# region:     str identifying the region to be used for making predictions.
 # time_test:  (-1,1) array of input data.
 ```